timjogorman/RicherEventDescription/guidelines.md

 \textquotedbl{}Plan'' is a temporally difficult word.
 In some cases, it is clearly temporally relevant:

-\ex.
-I'd discussed that she'll need to come in for the EGD with biopsies, followed by a CT scan.
+- I'd discussed that she'll need to come in for the EGD with biopsies, followed by a CT scan.
 We're hoping to implement this plan in the next few weeks.